Classes and structs

 Following members are ignored: indexers, constants, static and non-public fields and properties, computed properties without backing fields.

-Nested classes and collections are supported without restrictions.
+Nested classes and are supported without restrictions.

-When binding a field or property value, the settings tree is scoped to the member name.
-This imposes a requirement to synchronize naming in configuration data provided by sources and models in the application code.
+When binding a field or property value, the settings tree is to the member name.
+This imposes a requirement to synchronize naming in configuration data provided by and models in the application code.
 In order to bind a model property named Timeout

 from a section of JSON file, this section must contain a property with the same name (barring case).

-Name aliases allow to decouple property names from configuration data names.
+allow to decouple property names from configuration data names.

 By default all fields and properties are treated as optional: they are just left with default values if no data could be found in the settings tree (default values may come from field and property initializers).
-It's possible to make members required though.
+It's possible to though.
 Required members with no data in the settings tree cause the binding process to fail and produce an exception.

 Model classes must either have a parameterless constructor, a constructor with a single parameter, or have an OmitConstructorsAttribute

-Only object nodes are supported.
+Only are supported.